Yuan weakens vs dlr, China signals yuan appreciation pauses

 Many traders said they were no longer sticking to their

-predictions made at the start of this year that the yuan could
+prediction at the start of this year that the yuan could rise 5

 In the near term, however, they expected the yuan to move